rowanlea/Consequences/ConsequencesClientExample/README.md

 You can see this progression by reading the WebsocketAcceptanceTests and the GameplayAcceptanceTests in order, or by looking through my commit history.

+Finally I was able to do some cleanliness refactoring without fear of breaking my code.

 ## End Result
 The end result of my TDD approach was:
 - the whole solution was easy to create